 Types of Literature Review

-Types of literature review refer to different approaches used to analyse and synthesise existing research on a topic.
-The choice of type depends on the research aim, research approach, and the level of depth and rigour required in the study.
+Types of literature review refer to different approaches used to collect, analyse and synthesise existing research on a topic.
+The choice of literature review type depends on the research objectives, research design, and the level of depth and structure required in the study.

 | Type | Purpose | Approach | Typical Use |